nithinara/nithinara.github.io/_tabs/about.md

 ---
-# the default layout is 'page'
 icon: fas fa-info-circle
 order: 1
 ---

-Hi!

-My name is Shrinithi Narayanan, and I’m a senior software engineer at Veeva Systems.
+I’m a senior software engineer at Veeva Systems.

-I graduated from Rice University, with a degree in Computer Science.
+If you want to read more about my experience, check out my [resume]({{ site.url }}/assets/doc/resume.pdf).